 Contract of employment

 Some businesses will need to hire employees to help with the day-to-day function of the business and to provide expertise or labour.
 Having a written contract of employment when you hire employees will ensure that both you and the employee understand from the outset the responsibilities and obligations the role needs.
-Create your Contract of employment to protect your business and give certainty to you and your employees.
+Create your Employment contract to protect your business and give certainty to you and your employees.